-Meet our Special Education Teachers
+Meet our Special Services Teachers

 Teachers on the MNVA special education team are dedicated to meeting students at their abilities levels to help them reach their fullest potential.
 They help tailor your child's lessons to meet his or her IEP, and are available every school day to help you through any challenges you may face.
 Here are a few of the special education teachers you'll get to know at the Minnesota Virtual Academy.